Table of Contents

 From here, the visual pathway then proceeds to the visual cortex via the broad radiatio optica.
-The visual cortex is divided into the primary and secondary visual cortex.
-The primary visual cortex is responsible for making us conscious of visual impulses which are then analyzed in the secondary visual cortex.
+The visual cortex is divided into primary and secondary visual cortex.
+The primary visual cortex is responsible for making us conscious of visual impulses, which are then analyzed in the secondary visual cortex.

 Paresis of the visual pathway

-Symptoms can often allow conclusions about the location of lesions of the visual pathway.
+Symptoms can often lead to conclusions about the location of lesions of the visual pathway.
 The following examples illustrate this:

-- Blindness in one eye: the lesion is probably located in the n. opticus, since this nerve houses all fibers of one eye.
+- Blindness in 1 eye: The lesion is probably located in the nervus opticus because this nerve houses all fibers of 1 eye.

-- Heteronymous hemianopia: the opposite sides of both eyes are affected, i.e. the patient has a vision as if he had “blinkers” on meaning that both temporal visual fields are defect – the lesions are located inside the chiasma opticum.
+- Heteronymous hemianopia: The opposite sides of both eyes are affected, i.e. the patient has a vision as if he had blinkers on, meaning that both temporal visual fields are defected; the lesions are located inside the chiasma opticum.

-- Hemianopia with intact optical reflexes: a lesion of the corpus geniculatum laterale.
-The collaterals of the reflex pathways in the mesencephalon exit prior to the corpus, thus the reflexes remain intact despite the loss of vision.
+- Hemianopia with intact optical reflexes: A lesion of the corpus geniculatum laterale.
+The collaterals of the reflex pathways in the mesencephalon exit before the corpus; thus, the reflexes remain intact despite the loss of vision.

-- Minor scotomas: the lesion is probably located in the optic radiation since only particular areas are damaged due to the broad fragmentation.
+- Minor scotomas: The lesion is probably located in the optic radiation because only particular areas are damaged due to the broad fragmentation.

 The Auditory System

-Our auditory sense converts acoustic waves – meaning fluctuations in pressure in our surroundings – into electrical signals and consequently perceives tones, sounds, and noises.
+The auditory sense converts acoustic waves—meaning fluctuations in pressure in our surroundings—into electrical signals and, consequently, perceives tones, sounds, and noises.

 Sound pressure level and volume level

-The most important measurement unit in this context is the sound pressure level, measured in decibel (dB).
-It describes the acoustic pressure in relation to the auditory threshold.
+The most important measurement unit in this context is the sound pressure level, measured in decibels (dB).
+This describes the acoustic pressure in relation to the auditory threshold.

 The auditory threshold is the minimal acoustic pressure at which a tone of a specific frequency can be heard.
-The relationship of the sound pressure level to a specific value (auditory threshold) makes it a measureable value.
-It is calculated as follows:
+The relationship of the sound pressure level to a specific value (auditory threshold) makes it a measurable value that can be calculated as follows:

-The volume level has to be differentiated from the sound pressure level.
-The volume level describes the subjective perception of the sound volume with the help of the phon scale.
-The phon values equal the sound pressure level at a frequency of 1 kHz.
-This means that, for instance, values of lower frequency need a higher sound pressure level than 1 kHz in order to be perceived as equally loud.
+The volume level is not the same as the sound pressure level.
+The volume level describes the subjective perception of the sound volume and is based on the phon scale.
+The phon value equals the sound pressure level at a frequency of 1 kHz.
+This means that, for instance, values of lower frequency need a higher sound pressure level than 1 kHz to be perceived as equally loud.
 These differences are shown with the help of isophones.

 Structure of the ear

-The middle ear is responsible for impedance adjustment which allows a sound transmission of 60%.
-Without this adjustment, 98 % of the sound would be reflected.
-Said adjustment occurs via three mechanisms.
+The middle ear is responsible for impedance adjustment, which allows a sound transmission of 60%.
+Without this adjustment, 98% of the sound would be reflected.
+The adjustment occurs via 3 mechanisms:

 - The leverage effect of the ossicles amplifies the sound force onto the oval window, contrary to the force on the tympanic membrane.

-- The smaller area of the stapes compared to the tympanic membrane leads to an increase in pressure.
+- The smaller area of the stapes compared with the tympanic membrane leads to an increase in pressure.

-- Compared to the oscillations of the tympanic membrane, the stapes move slower.
-Since impedance = pressure / velocity, a decrease of velocity results in an increased impedance.
+- Compared with the oscillations of the tympanic membrane, the stapes moves more slowly.
+Because impedance = pressure/velocity, a decrease of velocity results in an increased impedance.

 The inner ear – Structure of the cochlea

 The cochlea is the part of the inner ear responsible for hearing.
-The cochlea consists of several tubes (scala tympani, scala media, and scala vestibuli) as well as the organ of Corti, which are coiled into the chochlea.
+The cochlea consists of several tubes (scala tympani, scala media, and scala vestibuli) and the organ of Corti, which are coiled into the cochlea.

-The scala tympani and scala vestibuli are filled with sodium-rich perilymph, the scala media contains potassium-rich endolymph.
-It is bordered by the Reissner’s membrane at the scala vestibuli and by the basilar membrane at the scala tympani as well as by the stria vascularis.
+The scala tympani and scala vestibuli are filled with sodium-rich perilymph.
+The scala media contains potassium-rich endolymph, and it is bordered by the Reissner membrane at the scala vestibuli and by the basilar membrane at the scala tympani, as well as by the stria vascularis.

 The organ of Corti contains the actual sensory cells, the outer and inner hair cells, and is covered by the tectorial membrane.
-There are three rows of outer hair cells which touch the tectorial membrane with their longest stereocilia as well as one row of inner hair cells whose stereocilia do not touch the membrane but are rather deflected by the displacement of the endolymph (hydrodynamic coupling) and are thus stimulated.
+There are 3 rows of outer hair cells that touch the tectorial membrane with their longest stereocilia, as well as 1 row of inner hair cells whose stereocilia do not touch the membrane but, rather, are deflected by the displacement of the endolymph (hydrodynamic coupling) and are thus stimulated.

 Transduction of the cochlea

-The travelling wave inside the scala vestibule caused by the stapes leads to a frequency-specific, maximum deflection of the basilar membrane at the corresponding location of the cochlea.
+The traveling wave inside the scala vestibuli caused by the stapes leads to a frequency-specific maximum deflection of the basilar membrane at the corresponding location of the cochlea.
 This results in a shearing motion of the tectorial membrane against the organ of Corti and the hair cells.
 High-pitched tones are reflected near the oval window, low-pitched tones in the direction of the helicotrema.

-The deflection of stereocilia creates a receptor potential and leads to a mechanoelectrical transduction.
-The endocochlear potential which is created through the higher potassium concentration of the endolymph in comparison to the perilymph is essential for the creation of potential.
+The deflection of stereocilia creates a receptor potential and leads to mechanoelectrical transduction.
+The endocochlear potential, which is created through the higher potassium concentration of the endolymph compared with the perilymph, is essential for the creation of potential.
 This potential is built by the stria vascularis, which actively transports potassium ions into the endolymph.